Pageloop helps create new knowledge base articles by generating complete drafts from the context you provide.

 From the sidebar: Click the + New button in the Pageloop sidebar.
 In the menu that appears, hover over Create Articles, then select Create Manually.
 If you want to record a flow first, select Record Flow instead, which launches the Pageloop Chrome Extension.

-From the Articles page: Navigate to the Articles tab in the sidebar, then click the Create Article dropdown button and select Create Manually or Record Flow.
+From the Articles tab: Navigate to the Articles tab, then click the + Create Article button on the top-right and select Record Flow or Create Manually.

 From the Chrome Extension: Open the Pageloop Chrome Extension and choose Create Article as the flow type, then start recording.
 After saving the flow, you are redirected to the Pageloop web app with your recorded steps already populated.